 - cleaning your body every day

-- washing your hands with soap after going to the toilet
+- washing your hands with soap and water after going to the toilet

 - covering your mouth and nose with a tissue (or your sleeve) when sneezing or coughing